rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

    serverless -v
    </strong></pre>

-   NOTE: Serverless was in Beta version 0.5.6 as of June 2016.
+   NOTE: Serverless was in Beta version 0.5.6 as of June 2016, with v1.0 announced 24 June 2016.

 <a id="UpdateFramework"></a>